Treats moderate to severe chronic pain. This medicine is a narcotic pain reliever.

 - This medicine should not be used by a child younger than 2 years old or by a child who has not received a narcotic (opioid) medicine before.

 - Be careful about letting other people come in contact with your patch.
-The patch could stick to someone else, such as if you hug them or if someone helps you put the patch on.
-If any medicine gets on another person, wash it off right away with clear water.
+The patch could stick to someone else, such as when you hug them or when someone helps you put the patch on.
+Wash off any medicine that gets on another person right away with clear water.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.